jakop345/cloudron-box/docs/references/usermanual.md

 Each group on the Cloudron is also a forwarding address.
 Mails can be addressed to `group@<domain>` and the mail will be sent to each user who is part of the group.

+### Marking Spam

+The spam detection agent on the Cloudron requires training to identify spam.
+To do this, simply move your junk mails to a pre-created folder named `Spam`.
+Most mail clients have a Junk or Spam button which does this automatically.

 ## Graphs

 The Graphs view shows an overview of the disk and memory usage on your Cloudron.